Storm Corrosion: Formation

-Storm Corrosion (2010–2012)
+Storm Corrosion (2010–2012, 2026-present)

 After more than a year of writing, Storm Corrosion's first album was completed in September 2011.
 In February 2012, it was announced that the collaboration had signed with Roadrunner Records and that their album would be self-titled and released on 24 April.
 This release date was eventually pushed back to 8 May.
 The guitar work on the album was handled by Åkerfeldt while Wilson concentrated on the keyboards and song arrangement.
 Gavin Harrison of Porcupine Tree played drums, although only 15 to 20 percent of the album needed them.
 Reflecting back on their experience working together, Åkerfeldt and Wilson were largely positive, noting that they never had any artistic struggles over creative control and that each other's contributions were "exactly 50/50".
 Wilson has declared the album the completion of a trilogy, alongside Opeth's Heritage and Wilson's solo album Grace for Drowning, all of which were released over a year-long period from 2011 to 2012.

 The first song used in promotion of Storm Corrosion was "Drag Ropes", released via YouTube on 24 April.
 Upon its release, the album was critically well received, and was nominated for the Album of the Year Award by Prog, presented by Classic Rock Magazine, and Best Surround Sound Album at the 2012 Grammy Awards. Åkerfeldt and Wilson chose not to tour or put on any live performances of the group's material, although Wilson did perform their single Drag Ropes on a few solo shows, during his Hand.
 Cannot.
 Erase. tour.
 While the two expressed interest in working together again, they do not particularly have any plans for any new Storm Corrosion material.

 In 2019, Åkerfeldt said there were talks about a follow-up to the first one.

+May 31, 2026, Wilson posted the following on Instagram: "Storm Corrosion 2, Stockholm, May 2026."